jimemarc/mdtest/writing_docstrings.md

 # Writing docstrings for Sphinx

-Before using Sphinx, we documented strings like this:
+Before using Sphinx, documentation strings had a format somewhat similar to this:

     """ Assert that multiples next-hops for a single static route are displayed on a the show ip route output using libvtysh.